Chip materials in microfluidics: a review

-Fabrication in polymers is easy, and their use as materials reduces the time, complexity, and cost of prototyping and manufacturing.
-In general, microfluidic systems are made by moulding and bonding replicas in elastomers such as PDMS, or thermoplastics such as PMMA or PC.
-Others are more and more appreciated in the field of microfluidics such as COC or SU-8.
-These polymers owe their success to four essential properties: biocompatibility, transparency, low cost and, of course, the absence of copyright.
+Fabrication with polymers is easy, and their use as materials reduces the time, complexity, and cost of prototyping and manufacturing.
+In general, microfluidic systems are made by molding and bonding replicas in elastomers such as PDMS, or thermoplastics like PMMA or PC.
+Others are more and more appreciated in the field of microfluidics, such as COC or SU-8 material.
+These polymers owe their success to 4 essential properties: biocompatibility, transparency, low cost and, of course, the absence of copyright.

 Polydimethylsiloxane or PDMS